zuka1337/killspikealt/README.md

 You can use the interface which is easy to setup or the bash script only on linux machine.

-The script works passing $1 variable to the script ex:
+The script works passing $1 variable ex: